ThoughtfulMind/VacStance/README.md

 # **VacStance**
-Detecting Stance in Media On Covid-19 Vaccine
+Detecting Stance in a Polarized Media Environment:
+The Covid-19 Vaccine Case in the United States

 This repository contains code and data for the capstone project.